qubic/docs.qubic.org/docs/index.md

 [Introduction to Qubic](overview/introduction.md): Get a high-level overview of what Qubic is and how it works.

-[Install Qubic CLI](developers/qubic-cli.md): Step-by-step instructions to install the Qubic command-line interface.

-[How to Invest in Qubic](learn/invest.md): Learn about the various ways to invest in Qubic, including cryptocurrency exchanges and creating a Qubic wallet.
+[Create your Qubic Wallet](learn/invest.md): Learn about the various ways to invest in Qubic, including cryptocurrency exchanges and creating a Qubic wallet.
 ## Learn

 Expand your knowledge of the Qubic platform: